This article contains the instructions on installing and configuring Druva on a SQL failover cluster environment that

 - In the Install Location box, enter the directory of the shared storage; for example, if P: drive is your shared directory, replace C with P and click Install.
 The installer copies all the necessary files on the given shared directory P:.

 - After the installation completes, click Finish.
 The Phoenix agent is now installed on the P: drive.

 - Stop the Druva service.

 - Go to the C:\ProgramData directory.
 Move the Phoenix folder to the shared directory P:; for example, move it to P:\SharedProgramData\.

-Note: This step of moving the Phoenix folder is required only at the first login on the first node.
-For the other nodes, you can delete the Phoenix folder from C:\ProgramData directory after stopping the Phoenix service as you have moved the Phoenix folder to the shared location P:\SharedProgramData.
+Note: This step of moving the Druva Phoenix folder is required only at the first login on the first node.
+For the other nodes, you can delete the Druva Phoenix folder from C:\ProgramData directory after stopping the Druva Phoenix service as you have moved the Druva Phoenix folder to the shared location P:\SharedProgramData.
 This location is accessible to all nodes.

-To make Phoenix access its local data and configuration files, create a junction point that points to the newly created Phoenix folder location on the shared drive P\SharedProgramData\Phoenix.
+To make Druva Phoenix access its local data and configuration files, create a junction point that points to the newly created Druva Phoenix folder location on the shared drive P\SharedProgramData\Phoenix.
 This step must be performed on all nodes.
 Launch the Command Prompt and create a junction point using the following command:

 Mklink /j C:\ProgramData\Phoenix P:\SharedProgramData\Phoenix

 - Register NODE01 and configure it for backup.
 To know the procedure for registering a server, refer to Register a Server.

-Step 4: Add Phoenix Client service as a SQL Failover Cluster Instance Resource
+Step 4: Add Phoenix agent service as a SQL Failover Cluster Instance Resource

 - Open Failover Cluster Manager and select Roles in the left pane.

 - Right-click on the SQL Server role and click Add Resource > Generic Service.
 The New Resource Wizard pop-up window appears.

 - Select Druva Phoenix agent Client Service from the list of services displayed and click Next.

 - The Confirmation section on the pop-up window appears.
 Verify the details and click Next to continue.